-The short answer is yes, you can sell your agency.
-It just depends on a number of factors and a detailed due diligence process.
+The short answer is yes, there is an excellent opportunity to sell your insurance agency.
+It just depends on a number of factors and a detailed due diligence process which we will discuss below.
 And, you need to find the right buyer.

 The overwhelming truth about the insurance industry right now is that the senior healthcare market continues to rapidly grow with the continued expansion of the baby boomers turning 65 and needing Medicare insurance, especially Medicare Advantage.
 The opportunity for growth has been, and still is, very hot.